sergey-somkov/gnome-bottom-bar/README.md

 GNOME shell extension that moves Top Bar to the bottom of the screen.

-Original idea: [gnome-shell-extension-BottomBar](https://github.com/Thoma5/gnome-shell-extension-BottomBar) (for GNOME 3.16 - 3.3x).

 ## System Requirements

-The extension was tested on Ubuntu 22.04 (GNOME 42.2).
+The extension was tested on:
+- GNOME 42.2 (Ubuntu 22.04).

 ## Install